 The school has a range of instruments for the children to play as part of their Music lessons, including a wide selection of percussion instruments and a class set of glockenspiels.

 Each year, children across the school have exciting opportunities to participate in musical performances in their age phases.
-Our school also participates in local music events in collaboration with other schools and in recent years, our children have performed at the Rhodes Centre, the Barnabus Centre and in St. Michael’s Church, Bishop’s Stortford.
+Our school also participates in local music events in collaboration with other schools and in recent years, our children have performed at the Southmill Arts Centre, the Barnabus Centre and in St. Michael’s Church, Bishop’s Stortford.

 Peripatetic Music Lessons